← Back to Topics

 Mistake 5: Not Verifying C Corporation Status

-• Verify the corporation's tax status
+• Confirm and monitor the corporation's tax status throughout the investment period.

 Mistake 6: Ignoring the Asset Test

-• Consider controlled group aggregation rules
+• Consider the implications of controlled group aggregation rules.

 Mistake 7: Overlooking Active Business Requirements